massoncheg/forgejo-docs/docs/user/repo-mirror.md

 1. In your repository, go to **Settings** > **Repository**, and then the **Mirror Settings** section.
 2. Enter a repository URL.
-3. If the repository needs authentication expand the **Authorization** section and fill in your authentication information.
+3. If the repository needs authentication, expand the **Authorization** section and fill in your authentication information.
 Note that the requested **password** can also be your access token.
 4. Select **Add Push Mirror** to save the configuration.

 The repository now gets mirrored periodically to the remote repository.
 You can force a sync by selecting **Synchronize Now**.
-In case of an error a message displayed to help you resolve it.
+In case of an error, a message is displayed to help you resolve it.

 :exclamation::exclamation: **NOTE:** This will force push to the remote repository.
 This will overwrite any changes in the remote repository! :exclamation::exclamation: